 Expats moving to Finland should prepare themselves for life in the easternmost country of the Nordic region and one of the largest countries in Europe, not to mention one of its most picturesque.
-Travellers and expats alike are attracted to the country's gorgeous scenery, its cleanliness, its efficient economy and its famously happy population.
+Travellers and expats alike are attracted to the country’s gorgeous scenery, cleanliness, efficient economy and famously happy population.

 As Finland’s capital and busiest port, Helsinki spills across a group of Baltic islands and promontories, and its smart new suburbs extend into the verdant surrounding forests and countryside.
-The city is one of Europe’s most modern and culturally progressive places yet remains in touch with an intriguing history that stretches back over centuries.
+The city is one of Europe’s most modern and culturally progressive places, yet it remains in touch with an intriguing history that stretches back over centuries.

 Living in Finland as an expat

 It may take expats living in Finland a while to adapt to cultural differences.
 The general perception is that Finns are reserved and quiet people, although this isn’t always the case with younger generations.
 Small talk, a skill which Finns are notoriously lacking, is sometimes regarded with suspicion.
 Expats would do well to learn Finnish before relocating to the country, but English is also widely spoken.

 Finland scores highly in international rankings in many categories, not just in the GDP stakes but also in social support, generosity and freedom of choice.
 The country is said to be one of the happiest and most well-governed in the world, and new arrivals may be pleasantly surprised at how easy it is to adapt.